CITESmike2023/GLMM-2023-unweighted-model/README.md

 The Bayesian GLMM (unweighted) approach is used to report PIKE trends in the previous MIKE report: <i>Monitoring the Illegal Killing of Elephants (MIKE) PIKE trend analysis 2003-2021</i>, released by the CITES Secretariat in July 2022. <a href="https://cites.org/sites/default/files/documents/COP/19/agenda/E-CoP19-66-05.pdf"> Click here to see the report.</a>

 This GitHub repository includes the code to generate the PIKE trend analysis for 2003-2022.
-The findings of the analysis are reproted in SC77 Doc.
+The findings of the analysis are reported in 2023, SC77 Doc.
 63.1 (page 14). <a href="https://cites.org/sites/default/files/documents/E-SC77-63-01.pdf"> Click here to view the doucument.</a> On page 23 of the SC77 Doc.
 63.1 a table provides web page links to technical materials and R code used for PIKE trend analysis spanning from 2019-2023.

 # MIKE - GLMM  (unweighted) Model for PIKE